twonth/winning-at-windows/README.md

 * those who appreciate the Windows 10/11 icon design language will want to check out the [Fluency collection](https://icons8.com/icons/fluency) at [icons8](https://icons8.com).
 See also [this repository](https://github.com/icon11-community/Folder11) for folder icons.

 * there are an endless number of different styles of Linux icons; I am partial to  elementaryOS.
 Many icons in that style are collected [here](https://github.com/Macintosh98/elementosh-icons).

+* I subscribe to the philosophy that emulators for retro-gaming should have retro-styled icons,  such as the [Antiseptic icons by starvingartist](https://www.deviantart.com/starvingartist/art/Antiseptic-Videogame-Systems-23217105), or those found in [Ruckage's Snes Mini EmulationStation theme for Retropie](https://github.com/ruckage/es-theme-snes-mini) and [Faustbear's Additional Icon Pack 2.1 for Hakchi/CE/NESC/SNESC](https://imgur.com/gallery/09qQibS).

 ## Hacks